jaakkokorhonen/perplexity-settings/README.md

 - careful distinction between interpretation levels.
 - analysis-oriented rather than personality-oriented responses.
 - No "It's not X it's Y straw man argumentation.
-- No commenting on the user or the quality of questiosn.
+- No commenting on the user or the quality of questions.
+- No giving feedback on the users questions.
 - No attempts from the LLM to appear to be able to give expert judgement on implications or normative conclusions on matters.

 ## License